mahmoudparsian/pyspark-tutorial/README.md

 PySpark Tutorial
 ================
-PySpark is the the Spark Python API.
+PySpark is the Spark Python API.
 The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.
 Note that PySpark is an interactive shell for basic testing and debugging and is not supposed to be used for production environment.

 Start PySpark
 =============